Krisphy/tt-ece298a-demoscene/test/README.md

+## Testing
+Note this test bench is not used for the testing of our project, you should use the verilator/* directory to test.
+This is because the verilator can handle live button inputs.
+This directory remains to keep the github actions in check.

 # Sample testbench for a Tiny Tapeout project

 This is a sample testbench for a Tiny Tapeout project.
 It uses [cocotb](https://docs.cocotb.org/en/stable/) to drive the DUT and check the outputs.